Postgraduate Course: Clinical Education (NUST11085)

 |No Exam Information

-Critically reflect on theories of leaning and their use in learning and teaching activities and curriculum development.
+- Critically reflect on theories of learning and their use in learning and teaching activities and curriculum development.

-Demonstrate an awareness of the process of planning implementing an assessment process in a clinical context
+- Demonstrate an awareness of the process of planning and implementing an assessment process in a clinical context.

 |Ramsden P (2003) Learning to teach in higher education Routledge, London|